to Early Music event listings nationwide, related websites and

 A short delightful song by Josquin about knitting, performed by La Fiamma on YouTube!

-The Marian Consort, directed by Rory McCleery (who is booked to Tutor a MEMF workshop in January 2021), has launched a major new strand of digital work.
+The Marian Consort, directed by Rory McCleery, has launched a major new strand of digital work.
 The headline feature of this is six 50-minute programmes available on-demand.
 Centred around vocal music, they’ve collaborated with poets, artists, actors, academics, filmmakers, and writers to shine new light and bring you something different.
 These are available pay-per-view via their website.
 For under a fiver you get carefully-crafted films shot in stunning spaces, featuring seraphic performances, incisive commentary, and beautiful visual art.

-Robert Hollingworth last week recommended Early Music Sources Online which has a wealth of interesting material on their website including a series of video talks on YouTube, including subjects such as vibrato, countertenors, false relations, musica ficta and all sorts of things one has heard of, but didn't quite know what they were.
+Robert Hollingworth has recommended Early Music Sources Online (from Elan Rotem) which has a wealth of interesting material on their website including a series of video talks on YouTube, including subjects such as vibrato, countertenors, false relations, musica ficta and all sorts of things one has heard of, but didn't quite know what they were.

 The Sigismundus Lauxmin International Harpsichord Contest is taking place on Facebook.
 Watch it here.
 More details on their website.